jaybeeuu/jaybeeuu-dev/packages/posts/src/premature-optimisation.md

 OK So... going back to the code... if you run it which version will be quicker; the `Set` or the array?

-On my machine this is the result (I'm using node v14.15.1, but i tried it in Firefox and Chrome too):
+On my machine this is the result (I'm using Node.js v14.15.1, but I tried it in Firefox and Chrome too):

 ```txt
 Array: 14.028s